-- Step 1: Take a close look at your garden conditions.
+Step 1: Map your garden conditions.

-- Step 2: Put your garden to work!
+Step 2: Put your garden to work!

-- Step 3: Make a plan that fits your style.
+Step 3: Make a plan that fits your style.

-1. Take a Close Look at Your Garden
+1. Map Your Garden

 Paying attention to sun and shade patterns, soil quality, and other conditions in your garden will help you choose plants that will thrive with little care.
 A simple sketch of garden conditions will let you try garden layouts on paper before you plant.
-You can even take the map to nurseries for help selecting plants.
+Take the map to nurseries for help selecting plants.